 Throughout the years abroad, I worked as a part-time consultant for start-up organizations.
 I worked remotely and for the most part, created my work hours.
 It was during this time that I began learning more about lifestyle design and what it means to truly live life holistically.
 I was diagnosed by my doctors in the U.S. with PCOS (polycystic ovarian syndrome), but through a series of diet, exercise and lifestyle changes, I re-balanced my hormones and cured most of the symptoms.
 This only furthered my commitment to sharing what I learned with others so they can also feel the life altering effects of stepping into a life of courage to build and live a life they feel called to live.

 My work now takes place at the intersections of inner transformation and systematic change.
-I currently speak and conduct workshops to university students independently and through The Thinkers Global.
+I currently work adolescents through my work with The Thinkers Global.
 To learn more about the work I am currently doing or how we can potentially work together, click here.

 Before you leave, I would love to stay connected with you and have the opportunity to share more resources and tools with you through my weekly newsletters.
 You can do so by entering your name and email here.
 As many of you know, I firmly believe in the power of designing a life that fits who you are and the gifts you have to offer the world.
 I've put together some resources that helped me in my journey that you can find through this PDF.
 It may take some time to get through, but some of those resources in there are golden.
 I'm excited to hear how it goes for you - don't hesitate to reach out and let me know!